Call us today 0800 019 2406

 Well, those wanting a customer relationship management (CRM) solution from Microsoft, can choose how they want to structure their purchase – both commercially and functionally.

-Customers can buy a Microsoft Dynamics 365 plan, which will give them all of the previous Microsoft Dynamics CRM Online functional areas (Sales, Service and Marketing), plus PowerApps, Field Service and Project Services Automation business applications.
-They can even add Operations (Finance) to their plan and benefit from the functionality of Dynamics NAV.
+Customers can buy a Microsoft Dynamics 365 Customer Engagement Plan, which will give them all of the previous Microsoft Dynamics CRM functional areas (Sales, Service and Marketing), plus PowerApps, Field Service and Project Services Automation business applications.
+They can buy a Unified Operations Plan (Finance) and benefit from the functionality of Dynamics NAV.
 Furthermore, if a customer needs both CRM and ERP/finance, they can buy the Microsoft Dynamics 365 Plan which gives them everything.

 Or, customers can pick the business applications they need i.e. Sales, and pay for this functionality only – tailoring their Microsoft Dynamics 365 experience and purchase to their needs.